Solar Development Engineer

 Permit Support – Provide technical support to the Permitting Manager for all relevant project permits.
 Track technical permit obligation compliance for technical/construction obligations required pre- and post-financial close;

-Technical Contract Development and Negotiations – Support the SVP, Engineering & Construction in the development of all technical contracts (EPC Contracts, Equipment Purchase Contracts, O&M contracts, local utility contracts, technical consultant and Owner’s Engineer contracts, etc.), including developing solicitations of interest and request for proposals, evaluation of responses, and negotiating commercial terms of the contracts; support process for all project contracts (Interconnection Contracts for electrical, water, and Real Estate Contracts)
+Technical Contract Development and Negotiations – Support the Director of Solar Construction and SVP, Engineering & Construction in the development of all technical contracts (EPC Contracts, Equipment Purchase Contracts, O&M contracts, local utility contracts, technical consultant and Owner’s Engineer contracts, etc.); support process for all project contracts (Interconnection Contracts for electrical, water, and Real Estate Contracts)

 Management of Consultants – Manage the activities of the Owner’s Engineer and other technical consultants providing support to the project;